AM - University of Pennsylvania (History and Sociology of Science)

 MSc - Imperial College, University of London (History of Science)

 BA - University of York (Physics / Philosophy)

-Simon Baatz taught American Studies at universities in Britain after graduating from Penn with a PhD in the history of science.
-He returned to the United States in 2000 to take up a research position in the history of medicine at the National Institutes of Health and subsequently taught at George Mason University as a visiting associate professor of history.
+Simon Baatz taught American Studies at universities in Britain before taking up a research position in 2000 in the history of medicine at the National Institutes of Health.
+He subsequently taught at George Mason University as a visiting associate professor of history.
 He is the author of three books, most recently, For the Thrill of It: Leopold, Loeb and the Murder that Shocked Chicago (HarperCollins, 2008; paperback, 2009), a finalist for the Edgar Allan Poe Award.
 His forthcoming book, Girl on the Red Velvet Swing, is contracted for publication in 2018 by Little, Brown and Company.